greenem-official/bodymass/README.md

 The script for creating database is located at /src/main/resources/script.sql

-Also you can run /src/main/resources/test.sql to add adm@test. ru user and values for it
+Also you can run /src/main/resources/test.sql to add "adm@test. ru" user (without spaces, and the password is "admadm") and the weight values for it

 Client-Side compilation
 -------------------------